ValveSoftware/unity-xr-plugin/com.valve.openvr/README.md

   * OpenVR Mirror View Mode requires use of Linear Color Space (Project Settings > Player > Other Settings > (Rendering) Color Space)
   * In certain use cases, changing RenderScale and ViewPortScale in runtime causes some performance spikes
   * Vulkan currently only supported in Multi pass stereo rendering mode
+  * In some circumstances the unity console will show errors on start saying "screen position out of view frustrum".
+This should not impact visuals.

 ## Bug reports: